AleksandarFaraj/blocksite/REGEX_intro.md

 **Dot-sign** means "any character except of new line".
 So, it matches almost any character.
 If you want dot match only dot, you have to backslash it.
 Example: __fb\.com__

 ### Quatifiers { } ? + *
-If you want to set up, how many times should appear some character(or group), then you should use quatifier after it.
 1. __x{min,max}__ means __x from min times to max times__
 Example: _(hey){1,3}_ means "hey" from 1 time to 3 times(matches hey and heyhey and heyheyhey)
 2. __x?__ means __x zero or one time__